Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

 ## Introduction

 DICOM or Digital Imaging and Communications in medicine are image files sourced from different modalities, e.g., CT or MRI scans, and based on an [international standard](https://www.dicomstandard.org/) to transmit, store, retrieve, print, process, and display medical imaging information.
-DICOM files does not only contain the image, but also additional data, such as patient identifier, date of birth, age, sex, and any other useful information about the diagnosis.
-Several DICOM viewers are available online (a list is available [here](https://technologyadvice.com/blog/healthcare/5-dicom-viewers/)), but Python can be very helpful in case additional processing is required.
+DICOM files do not only contain the image, but also additional data, such as the patient identifier, date of birth, age, sex, and any other useful information about the diagnosis.
+Obviousely, DICOM files cannot be viewed as normal photos, so several DICOM viewers are available online (a list is available [here](https://technologyadvice.com/blog/healthcare/5-dicom-viewers/)), but, as always, Python can be very powerful in case additional processing is needed.

 ## Pre-requisites

-First, the following libraries are needed to import and open DICOM files in Python:
+First, the following libraries are required:

 - **[Pydicom](https://pypi.org/project/pydicom/)**: DICOM files reading and decoding library
 - **[Numpy](https://numpy.org/install/)**: Array manipulation library
 - **[Pillow](https://pypi.org/project/Pillow/2.2.2/)**: Image processing library
 - **[Matplotlib](https://matplotlib.org/stable/users/installing/index.html)**: Image visualization library

-These libraries can be easily installed via the command:
+and can be easily installed via the command:

 ```bash
 pip install pydicom numpy pillow matplotlib